robstave/angular2-training/session-five/page1.md

 # Http

+Now that we have done the nickle tour of observables and RxJS, lets dive into an HTTP example.

 The [Http](https://angular.io/docs/ts/latest/guide/server-communication.html) code in angular is split out to a separate module and needs to be imported into your application.
 It is no longer a part of the core.
 All projects generated with angular-cli however still include it, so there is nothing particularly special we need to add here.

 ## Simple Http Request